Hiking the Rob Roy Way: An 8-Day Self-Guided Adventure in Scotland

 Historic grave marked “MacGregor Despite Them All” surrounded by other weathered headstones and hills in the distance.

-Rob Roy’s grave in Balquhidder, defiant to the end.
+Rob Roy’s grave in Balquhidder.

 We retraced our steps and continued on.
 Yes, it had rained the entire day, but honestly, it didn’t matter.
 We were prepared, and rain had added a kind of richness to everything.